 Action-effect was first demonstrated by Kahneman and Tversky in 1982 and has been immensely influential ever since.
-At the time of writing (February 2022), we identified 2547 citations of the article (according to Google Scholar), with many important follow-up theoretical and empirical articles, with the most well-known being Kahneman and Miller’s (1986) norm theory.
+At the time of writing (August 2022), we identified 2626 citations of the article (according to Google Scholar), with many important follow-up theoretical and empirical articles, with the most well-known being Kahneman and Miller’s (1986) norm theory.

 Kahneman and Tversky (1982) presented 138 participants with scenarios describing two investors: George, who decided to switch his investment, and Paul, who decided not to change his initial investment with both being described as having experienced the same negative outcome.
 Participants were then asked who they thought would experience stronger regret.
 They found that most participants perceived that action-George would experience stronger regret than inaction-Paul.
-Several follow-up studies, such as Gleicher et al. (1990) and Landman (1987) have successfully replicated Kahneman and Tversky’s (1982) findings.
-Landman (1987) found support for action-effect for both elation and regret across different scenarios.
+Many follow-up studies have successfully replicated Kahneman and Tversky’s (1982) findings (e.g. Connolly et al., 1997; Fillon et al., 2022; Gleicher et al., 1990, Landman, 1987; Sepehrinia et al., 2022).
+For example, one of the very few action-effect studies measuring both pleasant and unpleasant emotions by Landman (1987) found support for action-effect for both elation and regret across different scenarios.

 In this meta-analysis, we focused on action-inaction asymmetries regarding emotions and counterfactual thoughts.
 This is different from other related action-inaction judgments, decision making, and social psychology effects, such as studies of moral judgments or decisions (for a meta-analysis on omission bias, see Yeung et al., 2021), status quo bias, and default effect (Feldman et al., 2020).